-Environment and municipalities
+Environment and CBRM

 All Nova Scotia municipalities will be holding elections on Oct.
 19, 2024.
 The results of these elections will set the tone for local environmental action for the next four years.
-Our province is growing faster than ever before, resulting in more pressure on our housing, services and the environment.
+Our province is growing faster than ever before, as is Cape Breton Regional Municipality, resulting in more pressure on our housing, services and the environment.
 In addition, Nova Scotia is facing more frequent and intense storms, increased risk of flooding and forest fires, warmer temperatures and sea level rise - all impacts of our changing climate.
-Municipal climate action plans are crucial for addressing these challenges and effective local leadership can ensure these plans are implemented.
+Municipal climate action plans are crucial for addressing these challenges and effective local leadership ensures these plans are implemented.
 Now is the time to be ambitious and committed in building our communities around sustainability.
 This election season, you can help make climate and environmental justice top election issues.

-Introduction to the Ecology Action Centre
+Introduction to the Ecology Action Centre and team of local experts

-The Ecology Action Centre is a member-based environmental charity in Halifax, Nova Scotia.
+The Ecology Action Centre is a member-based environmental charity in Nova Scotia.
 Since 1971, we've taken leadership on critical environmental issues from biodiversity protection to climate change to environmental justice.
 Learn more at ecologyaction.ca.